reema0814/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

 ## Lab scenario

 You're a Security Operations Analyst working at a company that implemented Microsoft Defender XDR solutions.
-You need to see the alerts in an incident to see the incident's full impact and do a root cause investigation and mitigate these alerts using M365 Defender tools.
+You need to see the alerts in an incident to see the incident's full impact do a root cause investigation and mitigate these alerts using M365 Defender tools.

 ## Lab objectives
- In this lab, you will perform the following in M365 Defender portal:
+ In this lab, you will perform the following in the M365 Defender portal:
 - Task 1: Create a Group
 - Task 2: Apply Microsoft Defender for Office 365 preset security policies
 - Task 3: Activate a Microsoft Security Rule